thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 There is a little story behind Melvin Conway's paper that he explains on his website.
 Conway send the paper to the Harvard Business Review.
 They rejected it on the grounds that there was no proof for the thesis.
 He then submitted it to Datamation, a major IT magazine at that time, which published it in April 1968.

+But, in the meantime there has been some academic research done that support the thesis.
+Part 2 "*Validation: The Research & Reality Check*" explores this in more detail.

 ## Acknowledgments

-[Trond Hjorteland](https://www.linkedin.com/in/trondhjort/) and [João Rosa](https://www.linkedin.com/in/joaoasrosa/) for shedding a light and fixing my thinking flaws.
+[Eduardo da Silva](https://www.linkedin.com/in/emgsilva/), [João Rosa](https://www.linkedin.com/in/joaoasrosa/) and  [Trond Hjorteland](https://www.linkedin.com/in/trondhjort/) for shedding a light and fixing my thinking flaws.

 ## The Series: Navigating the Shades